marijnh/Eloquent-JavaScript/16_game.md

 The player can walk around with the left and right arrow keys, and jump with the up arrow.
 Jumping is a specialty of this game character.
-It can reach several times its own height and is able to change direction in midair.
+It can reach several times its own height and can change direction in midair.
 This may not be entirely realistic, but it helps give the player the feeling of being in direct control of the onscreen ((avatar)).